Nyerguds/MobiusMapEditor/README.md

 * Made video names freely editable for Tiberian Dawn missions.
 Any mod-added video in TD is playable from missions.
 * The preview selection in the Steam publish dialog will now open in the correct folder.
 * The preview rendered for singleplayer maps for the Steam publish (which is not used by default) will show all map contents.
-* Removed crater types CR2 to CR6 for Red Alert; they don't work correctly in-game and will just show the smallest size of CR1.
-Any craters of other types encountered on mission load will now be converted to the smallest CR1.
+* Removed crater types CR2 to CR6; they don't work correctly in either game and will just show the smallest size of CR1.
+Any craters of other types encountered on map load will now be converted to CR1.
 * [WIP: Fix errors in dropdown boxes in Teamtypes dialog.]